Motjam/Blocks-of-Life/README.md

 This repo contains not only the PFP collection images but also the SPA that utilizes the "Game of Life" code to assign the rules to the pixels on a bounded-grid (300x300) via Javascript.
 All new editions or additive editions will be posted here:

- '// <!--First we Inscribe the recursive modules then the generator code:--!>
+ // <--First we Inscribe the recursive modules then the generator code:-->

-   // <!--Recursive module:--!>
+// <--Recursive module:-->

 ```